The La Florida school’s library was inaugurated by in July 2019, after a year of community involvement.

 As there is no secondary school in the village, Nerry also informally teaches students in grades 7-9 two days a week.

-The books at this library will be a mix of fiction and nonfiction, and for all primary school reading levels.
+The books at this library are a mix of fiction and nonfiction, and for all primary school reading levels.
 Books have been selected that educate children about the world and about subjects like taking care of the environment, nutrition, and gender equality.
-We have also been working to put together a list of books that include classic Latin American stories with characters that the children at this school will be able to relate to: children with brown and black skin, families who work in agriculture, and stories from Central American folklore.
+We have also been working to put together a list of books that include classic Latin American stories with characters that the children at this school will be able to relate to: children with brown skin, families who work in agriculture, and stories from Central American folklore.

 Driven by our strong belief in the importance of involving the community in every process of the creation of our libraries, we were adamant to get as many parents and community members as possible in La Florida to pick up paintbrushes during the mural painting process (it’s easy enough to get the kids painting, but involving the adults in the community takes a little more effort!).
 It started as it often does, with the mothers standing outside, curiously watching us mixing paint and talking to the children about the natural forms of flowers and how to best hold the small paintbrushes, reluctant to even enter the space.
 Slowly, and with some encouragement, first one and them more mothers began to take up paintbrushes and join the students in painting the “tree of literature” that they had decided on.
 This process of transforming an empty room into a library was one of laughter, high energy, magic, chaos and amazement.